luapower/luapower.github.io/problem-solution.md

 Currently there's no way to load a script/app (as opposed to a module) and track its `require` calls without actually running it, which could have side-effects.
 Thus the dependencies of demos and test units are not listed and must be figured by the run-check-error cycle or by looking at the code (no big deal to look at the top of the file for require calls though).
+Maybe a Lua parser could help here, not sure.

 [against ip]:  http://mises.org/document/3582